Afrotype/danfo/fontbakery/fontbakery-report.md

  * U+2077 SUPERSCRIPT SEVEN: not included in any glyphset definition
  * U+2078 SUPERSCRIPT EIGHT: not included in any glyphset definition
  * U+2079 SUPERSCRIPT NINE: not included in any glyphset definition
+ * U+207F SUPERSCRIPT LATIN SMALL LETTER N: not included in any glyphset definition
  * U+2081 SUBSCRIPT ONE: not included in any glyphset definition
  * U+2082 SUBSCRIPT TWO: not included in any glyphset definition
  * U+2083 SUBSCRIPT THREE: not included in any glyphset definition